sclaussen/nutrition/nutrition/README.md

 - Disallow duplicate ingredients/base/adjustments
 - Fix ing/adj so they don't serialize on each character typed
 - Meat meal adjustments: Add delete capability (to both add/edit)
+- Fix issue wrt what meal adjustments are shown in IngredientAdd
 - Read text values that are too long for the text fied's frame
+- Broccoli adjustment max is in cans

 ## P1

+- Re-add the grams/100 to the IngredientEdit view
+- Variable picker style type
 - Add health zones
 - Allow meal ingredient update to hit return and go back to meal list
 - Rationalize why setNetCarbsMax works diff than setWeight/etc for Profile.swift